 Unless the animal appears injured or in distress, there is no need to rescue them.

 - An apparent or obvious broken limb

 - A featherless or nearly featherless bird on the ground

 - Audible distress calls (fawn crying, etc) given over a prolonged period of time.

 Fawn by John Delano of Hammond, Wikimedia Commons

-Unlike most mammals, birds will not abandon their young if a person touches them.
-If a baby bird has fallen out of a nest, then you can put them back in their nest.
+Birds will not abandon their young if a person touches them.
+If the original nest was destroyed or is too high to reach, then you can affix a basket to the nearest limb closest to the nest.
+Do NOT put anything in the nest like cotton balls or other foreign materials as they can retain water and can cause the bird to become cold and die.
 If the original nest was destroyed or is too high to reach, then you can hang a small, shallow basket close to where you found the nest.
 Watch to make sure the adults return to the new or old nest within an hour.
-If they do not return, then contact a contact a wildlife rehabilitator.
+If they do not return, then contact a wildlife rehabilitator.

 Baby birds that are fully feathered and have short tail feathers are likely fledglings.
 Often, fledglings are seen hopping around on the ground and crying to their parents for food.
 Birds take time to learn how to fly, and fledging is part of the process!
 This stage takes several days, so it is best to keep pets away at this time.

 When to step in: If a baby bird is injured, if you cannot reach the nest and/or the parents are not returning to the nest, or the parent is dead nearby then contact a wildlife rehabilitator.